 - How to Raise Globally-Minded Kids (when you can’t afford to travel)

 We plan to renew our Little Passports subscription for one year, one of the few things we are paying for this homeschool year.
 The main reason we decided to renew, however, is that I plan on building our entire homeschool geography curriculum around our Little Passports subscription box this year.

 I hope this Little Passports review helps you decide whether or not to try Little Passports!
-If it sounds like a good fit, you can sign up HERE.

 Read Next: How to Teach Math without a Curriculum